-All you have to do is to remove all your metal supplies from the cupboard and then wait around 8 hours for the metal walls to be destroyed on their own and then disappear.
+All you have to do is remove all your metal supplies from the cupboard and wait around 8 hours for the metal walls to be destroyed on their own and then disappear.

-The thing with metal walls decaying is that you will want to be online in the final moments of the wall decay because if you are not, then your house can quickly be looted by anyone.
+With metal walls decaying, you will want to be online in the final moments of the wall decay because if you are not, then your house can quickly be looted by anyone.

 Demolishing Stone Walls

 The stone wall is the strongest type of wall in the game.
 The only way to destroy these walls is by using C4s (Times Explosive Charge).
 So, in other words, demolishing a stone wall is equivalent to the price of making a Times Explosive Charge which requires a lot of resources.